Privacy notice

 6. Our cookie policy

-This policy explains what cookies are, how we use them on our website and what you can do to manage how they are used.
+This policy explains what cookies are, how we use them on our website, what third parties we share data with, and how you can manage your preferences.

 Cookies and how they benefit you

-Our website uses cookies, as almost all websites do, to help provide you with the best experience we can.
+Our website uses cookies to provide essential functionality, understand how visitors use our site, and deliver relevant marketing.
+Some of these cookies are set by third-party services.
 Cookies are small text files that are placed on your computer or mobile phone when you browse websites.
 Our cookies help us:

-• Allow you to share pages with social networks like Facebook.
+- Allow you to share pages with social networks.

 How long do cookies last?